 Balancing playfulness and seriousness

-The adorable anthropomorphic cats featured in the video helped make the difficult subject playful and approachable, so we leveraged that style with similar aesthetics—hand-drawn watercolour accents and custom illustrations.
+The adorable anthropomorphic cats featured in the video helped make the difficult subject playful and approachable, so we leveraged that style with similar aesthetics—hand-drawn watercolor accents and custom illustrations.
 To balance this lightness, we brought in photography with reality and gravity.
-The colour palette resonated with the teenage brand landscape to make social sharing even more appealing.
+The color palette resonated with the teenage brand landscape to make social sharing even more appealing.

 Millions of views, thousands of conversations

 The conversations are everything.
 Inspired by this campaign, teenagers all over America are reaching out and supporting each other, on social media and face to face.
 In just two weeks, the video racked up well over 1,000,000 views.
-Mostly teenagers visited the site itself 50,000 times—.
+The site itself was visited 50,000 times—mostly by teenagers.
 The press noticed as well, with the campaign featured in prominent sites from Refinery 29 to the Huffington Post to People magazine and beyond.